When to apply

 Your Head of Department (Dean of School of Management) will be able to notify you of the outcome immediately after the Committee meeting.

 Promotion will take effect from the 1st of the month following the Committee decision.
+For more information on starting salaries for successful promotions, please refer to the University guidance.

 If a case for promotion is not supported either by the Department or by Academic Staff Committee, your Head of Department/Division will arrange for a Personal Action Plan to be developed.